Valuing the forest ecosystem

 Values can be assigned to erosion avoidance and flood control by looking at the costs of removing sediment during water treatment, dredging silted harbours and repairing infrastructure damage and lost production after storms.
 The value of avoided sedimentation through erosion control in New Zealand is estimated to be $6.50 per cubic metre of sediment.

-The calculated values have been included in Scion’s Forest Investment Finder (FIF) and can be used to identify the wider benefits of forestry (beyond timber value).
+The calculated values have been included in Scion’s Forest Investment Framework (FIF) and can be used to identify the wider benefits of forestry (beyond timber value).

 Social and cultural services